bgvaughan/chbs/README.md

             --num [#]       Number of words in the passphrase.
 (Default: 4) --min [#]       Minimum number of characters per word.
 (Default: 1) --max [#]       Maximum number of characters per word.
 (Default: 16)

+     Parameter for separator
+            --separator [c] List of characters to use as separator.

      Word list source
             (Default: an internal list of about 4000 common English words.)